 Reel Talk is open to the pubic.
 We do ask that you watch the movie before the discussion.
 Discussion will be led by individuals who have special knowledge or experience in the subject matter of the movie, and moderated by an LPC staff member.

+Everyone is invited to watch the movie before Friday the 25th and then join in the discussion.
 Interested?
-Zoom link will be sent via email on Friday, June 19.
+Zoom link will be sent via email on September 25th at 3pm.
 If you do not receive our weekly emails, please click here to sign-up for the email notification.

 Nathan Roberts is a PhD Candidate in the Film and Visual Studies program at Harvard University studying the connection between media and relational ethics.
 He believes that film has the power to forge aesthetic bonds that help us reconsider relational possibilities.
 At NYU, he studied with the author Zadie Smith and he has taught multiple iterations of the course “Media Journalism: Aesthetics and Ethics, Race and Politics” for Harvard Summer School.
 His previous writing on media, race, and Christianity can be found here.